top of page

 Phase one.
 The shock.

-I already had experienced the impact of cancer through my father and brother both being diagnosed with cancer and when one lucky night (for me and not my brother obviously) I visited my brother in hospital, a nurse casually said that I should be tested as it may be hereditary.
-It took me a day or two to decide whether to have the test as i had no symptoms and thought I was still in the invincible phase!
+I already had experienced the impact of cancer through my father and brother both being diagnosed with prostate cancer and when one lucky night (for me and not my brother obviously) I visited my brother in hospital, a nurse casually said that I should be tested as it may be hereditary.
+It took me a day or two to decide whether to have the test as i had no symptoms and there I was still in that pre cancer stage, the invincible phase!

 Dealing with that news was probably one of the most difficult conversations I have ever had in my life.
 Mentally, I was distraught.
 Not sleeping.
 Grumpy.
 Confused.